- Participate in FREE work-oriented

 - manage workplace interactions in the business, health sciences or technology sectors in Ontario.

 OSLT online also offers 40-hour courses on how to write professionally in the business, health sciences or technology sectors in Ontario.
-These courses are intended for participants who have successfully completed a full OSLT course in that sector (or three modules in one sector).
+These courses are intended for participants who have successfully completed the relevant OSLT course or module.
+Please refer to your local college for eligibility requirements.